Asymmetric GARCH modelling without moment conditions: Testing

 \subsection{Diagnostic checking}

-Diagnostic checking is important for time series modeling.
-However, the most commonly used portmanteau test based on the autocorrelation of the residuals or the squared residuals does not work for assessing the adequacy of model (\ref{sgarch}), since the innovation is specified to follow a certain stable distribution.
-Here, we construct a Kolmogorov-type test for diagnostic checking.
-Consider the null hypothesis as follows
+Diagnostic checking is crucial in time series modeling, while the standard portmanteau test based on autocorrelations of residuals or squared residuals is unsuitable for assessing the adequacy of model (\ref{sgarch}), where the innovation is assumed to follow stable distribution.
+Here, we propose a Kolmogorov-type test for diagnostic checking.
+Consider the following null hypothesis:

 where $\alpha_*\in(0, 2)$ is a fixed constant.
 In practice, $\alpha_{*}$ can be chosen to be $\widehat{\alpha}_{n}$ or an approximate value of $\widehat{\alpha}_{n}$.